Skip to main content

 Looking for additional information about advocacy or the policy-making process?
 Want to get involved or help your students to get involved?
 This series of short briefs aims to help answer these questions!
 Check back often for updates!

-Advocacy Brief 2- Incorporating Advocacy in Higher Education (coming soon!)
+• Advocacy Brief 2- Incorporating Advocacy in Higher Education HERE

 Get involved

 The TED Policy Workgroup seeks motivated, policy-oriented doctoral students interested in learning more about advocacy, policy development, and implications for research in special education and teacher preparation.
 This highly individualized, student-led experience can be tailored to the doctoral student’s interests and talents, providing opportunities for collaborating with members of the TED Policy Workgroup, assisting with social media campaigns, creating content for Advocacy Briefs and Congressional staff members, working on policy analyses, and contributing to the preparation for the Special Education Legislative Summit (SELS) in July.
-A maximum of five TED Policy Fellows will be selected by the TED Policy Workgroup each year
+Two TED Policy Fellows will be selected by the TED Policy Workgroup each year.

 Honor someone for their advocacy